Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ## Boot Into Recovery Mode

-Booting into recovery mode was original disabled and the radio would not do anything other then crash the display.
+Booting into recovery mode was originally disabled and the radio would not do anything other than crash the display.
 When the bootloader is unlocked with the MTK client this allowed for recovery mode.

 ```